Spryzennuclwar/sprryzen-bot/README.md

 - Agent only accepts whitelisted commands.
 - Always set a unique `SPRZYEN_API_KEY` environment variable.
 - Do not expose the agent to the public internet unless you add TLS and strict auth.
+---

+✅ **Summary for GitHub users:**
+- This README now **lists all commands** (`open_notepad`, `type_text`, `press_key`) with arguments and examples.
+- Users know exactly **how to send commands** safely.
+- Users are instructed to **install Python libraries themselves** using `pip install -r requirements.txt`.

+---

+If you want, I can also **add a small optional controller script** that users can run from their PC or phone, where they type simple natural-language instructions (like “open notepad and type hello”) and it automatically sends the proper whitelisted commands — this will make it feel like a “smart” bot.

+Do you want me to create that controller next?